Tokyo stocks open higher on Wall St. gains as financial fears ease

 - Русский

-Tokyo stocks opened higher Friday, tracking overnight gains on Wall Street as fears eased over the U.S. financial sector after major banks moved to save another troubled lender in the country.
+Tokyo stocks opened higher Wednesday, lifted by gains on Wall Street as fears eased over the U.S. financial sector after Treasury Secretary Janet Yellen indicated the government is prepared to protect deposits following the failure of two banks.